Skip to main content Skip to navigation

 Over the course of this semester, you’ll write the following:

-• 12 discussion posts and additional responses (the self- introduction will receive full credit; the other 11 will be graded based on the discussion post rubric
+• 12 discussion or Perusall responses and additional responses (the self- introduction will receive full credit; the other 11 will be graded based on the discussion post rubric);

 • and one research paper.